Updated May 2021

 Lower mainland lawyers are offering free mediation services to some families with family law disputes at the Richmond and Robson Square courthouses.
 If you do not reach an agreement at a Family Management Conference and you meet certain criteria, the judge may refer you to this free service.

 Vancouver lawyer Dinyar Marzban began the service in the BC Supreme Court in 2012 in an effort to help separating families and make a contribution to improving their access to justice.
 Over the years, the service has expanded to include cases in the Vancouver and New Westminster Supreme Court locations, then to Provincial Court in Vancouver, and now Richmond.
 The program is now managed by lawyer Jane Reid of Marzban Jenkins Logan LLP.
 Today, there are 23 lawyers who are certified mediators on her list of volunteers.

 To qualify for up to four hours of free mediation:

 What issues can be resolved in the mediation?

 The mediators will work with a qualifying family to resolve all their family law disputes – parenting arrangements, support and other financial issues, division of property etc. Even though the Provincial Court does not deal with divorce and division of property, the mediators will try to help you reach an agreement on those issues if time permits.

 How do you apply for free mediation?

-If you do not resolve all your issues at the Family Case Conference the judge may invite you to fill out an application form for the free service.
+If you do not resolve all your issues at the Family Management Conference the judge may invite you to fill out an application form for the free service.
 If that doesn’t happen, you can ask the judge if you may fill out the form.

 Your application is then sent to the mediation service.
 They will contact you to let you know whether you have been accepted for free mediation.
 If you’re accepted they will make an appointment for you and the other party to attend.